sait-wbdv/winter-2021/_posts/2021-01-29-card-patterns.md

 ### Activity: Extension window shopping
 In groups of 3 or 4, search, share and/or install useful VS Code extensions.
+- Who maintains the repo?
+- When was the last commit?
+- How many contributors are there?
+- What's the ration of Open-to-Closed Issues?
+- Do they accept/merge Pull Requests?

 ### Favourites
 - Bracket pair colourizer 2 (v0.2.0)